Google Workspace (previously known as GSuite and before that Google Apps) is one of the most popular sets of cloud-based business tools worldwide.

 Fortunately, there’s a tool that can do that for you!
 LanguageTool is a smart proofreading add-on that supports more than 25 languages!

-Apart from English (together with regional varieties), the list covers German, French, Spanish, Portuguese, Russian, as well as smaller languages like Polish, Slovak, Danish, Tagalog, and even Esperanto.
+Apart from English (together with regional varieties), the list covers German, French, Spanish, Portuguese, and Russian, as well as smaller languages like Polish, Slovak, Danish, Tagalog, and even Esperanto.

 It’s a brilliant tool not only for non-native speakers.
 Typos and grammatical errors happen to everyone – having a plugin that will correct them for you is a huge time saver!